Python MQTT Integration - Developer Guide

 Python MQTT Hook 1 : Custom Data Storage

-Custom Data Storage is enabling user to choose database that is unique to their application and the data is collected by the database you require; alternatively, you can decide which database is to be stored.
-With MQTTRoute user has the ability to store data in the following, databases by default itself.
+Custom Data Storage allows users to choose a unique database for their application.
+It collects the data in the database of your choice.
+With MQTT broker user has the ability to store data in the following, databases by default.

 You can enable these data storage options without a single line of code.
-These options can be enabled in the conf/data_store.conf
+You can enable these options in the conf/data_store.conf

-To ensure that MQTT Broker supports all the kind of data storage available, we have added the Custom Data Storage Hook.
-You will be able to enable the Custom storage hook on the same data_store.conf configuration file.
+We have added the Custom Data Storage Hook.
+It ensures that MQTT Broker supports all the kind of data storage available.
+You will be able to enable the Custom storage hook on the same data_store.conf file.
 The next section will explain how to configure the data storage.

 Steps to configure Custom Data Store

-- Make the CUSTOMSTORAGE option as ENABLED.
-The mqtt message received from clients will be sent to the custom_store.py file in addition to the default data storage if this option is selected.
+• Make the CUSTOMSTORAGE option as ENABLED.
+Selecting this option sends received messages from clients to the custom_store.py file.
+It also includes the default data storage.

-- To store data in the Elastic search, the value of DATASTORE needs to be specified as ELASTIC.
+• To store data in the Elastic search, the value of DATASTORE needs to be specified as ELASTIC.
 The same can be done for all databases.
-HOSTNAME, the host name or the IP of the MQTT Broker.
-The IP of the MQTT Broker is 127.0.0.1.
+HOSTNAME, the host name or the IP address of the MQTT Broker.
+MQTT Broker address is 127.0.0.1.
 PORT, the port of the custom data store you are using.
 Here it is mentioned as 9200 since the port number of Elastic search is 9200.
 If you want to utilise a different database, you must specify the appropriate port.
 The port number for MYSQL is 3306, MSSQL is 1434, and PostgreSQL is 5432.
 INDEX_NAME specify the name under which data should be stored.
 This looks like the name of a database.
 The index name is which you want to store data.

 data_store.conf